CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 If retraining a model does not lead to a mitigation of the issue that triggered the retraining process, subject matter experts reconsider the model concept according to PF-04 and the risk exposure assessment according to SR-02 and SR-03.
 The adjustments and model changes are documented.

 About The Criterion

 Concept drift: conceptual changes such as changes in products, exposures, activities, clients, user groups, frequency of requests or quality of input data can lead to a diminished performance of the service.
 Subject matter experts should verify that any extension of the model beyond its original scope is valid and retrain the model if necessary.

-## PF-08 Additional Considerations When Using Automated Machine Learning Criterion
+## PF-08 Additional Considerations When Using Automated Machine Learning

 If parts of the development process are subject to Automated Machine Learning (Automated ML), the following aspects are considered:
 - Evaluation of the degree to which automated ML is applicable and how it provides suitable and adequate functionality to satisfy the services as set out in the system description;